Between Rocky Mountain Trench and E side of Bowron Lake

-- Bowman, Amos [1839–1894].
+- Bowman, Amos B. [1839–1894].
 Maps of the principal auriferous creeks in the Cariboo mining district, British Columbia.
 Ottawa: Geological Survey of Canada, 1895.
 Hathi Trust

 - Zillmer, Raymond T. [1887–1960].
 “Explorations in the Southern Cariboos.”
-Canadian Alpine Journal, Vol. 27 (1939):48-61.
-Alpine Club of Canada
+Canadian Alpine Journal, Vol. 27 (1939):48-61

 - Zillmer, Raymond T. [1887–1960].
-“The Exploration of the Cariboo Range from the East.”
+“The exploration of the Cariboo Range from the east.”
 American Alpine Journal, 5:2 (1944):261-274.
 American Alpine Club

 - Thorington, James Monroe [1895–1989].
 “Canada, Cariboo Range.”
-American Alpine Journal, 7:2 (1949).
+American Alpine Journal, Vol. 7, No. 2 (1949).
 American Alpine Club

 - Akrigg, Helen B., and Akrigg, George Philip Vernon [1913–2001].
 British Columbia Place Names.
 Vancouver: UBC Press, 1997.
 Internet Archive